-- Medications – such as NSAIDs, muscle relaxants, topical pain relievers, antidepressants, narcotics, (codeine, hydrocodone), and injections
+- Medications – such as NSAIDs, muscle relaxants, topical pain relievers, antidepressants, narcotics, (codeine, hydrocodone), injections and joint pain supplements.

 - Physical Therapy – The fundamental part of back pain treatment.
 During these therapy sessions, your physical therapist applies different treatments to ease your pain and improve* flexibility.
 Some of the treatments include heat ultrasound, muscle-release techniques, and electrical stimulation